Pages from the book, "The Philosophy and Science of Health"--Dr.

 by law.
 The FDA has extensive Orwellian regulations that prohibit the

-or natural substance.
-It is precisely because many natural substances
+natural substance.
+It is precisely because many natural substances do

-do actually both cure and prevent disease that this word has become
+actually both cure and prevent disease that this word has become so frightening

 The Commercial Value of Symptoms